How to Dispose of a Christmas Tree Responsibly

 1. Council recycling programmes

-Most councils offer local Christmas tree collection and recycling services.
-Details can usually be found on their websites.
-Recycled trees are often turned into compost or mulch for parks and woodland areas.
+Most councils offer local Christmas tree collection and recycling services, usually in the first few weeks of January and details can usually be found on their websites.
+Recycled trees collected by local councils, are often turned into compost or mulch for parks and woodland areas which is a great way to help benefit the area you live in.

 You can also use the Recycling Locator to find your local scheme by entering your postcode.